Do you want the trash on your WordPress website to be emptied automatically?

 WordPress added a trash feature way back in version 2.9.
 It works just like the recycle bin or trash on your computer.

-In other words, your deleted posts aren’t removed permanently but are sent to the trash instead, so they can be recovered for a time.
+In other words, your deleted posts aren’t removed immediately but are sent to the trash instead, so they can be recovered before WordPress deletes them forever after a certain period of time.

 Anyone can click the Delete link on a post accidentally.
 That’s why WordPress makes it easy to restore deleted posts and pages.

-What if you prefer the trash to be emptied more regularly than just once a month?
-Or maybe you’d like it to be emptied less often.
-Let’s have a look at how you can have it automatically emptied as often as you like.
+However, what if you prefer the trash to be emptied more regularly than just once a month?

-We’ll cover two methods below.
-The first method is the easiest for most users.
+We’ll cover two methods.
 You can use the links below to jump to your preferred method.

-Method 1: Automatically Empty WordPress Trash with a Plugin
+Method 1: Automatically Empty WordPress Trash With WPCode (Recommended)

-First you need to install and activate the Change Empty Trash Time plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you’ll need to install and activate the free WPCode plugin.
+For more details, please see our guide on how to install a WordPress plugin.

 define('EMPTY_TRASH_DAYS', 1 ); //Integer is the amount of days

 We hope this tutorial helped you learn how to automatically empty your trash in WordPress.
-You may also want to learn how to get a free SSL certificate or check out list of must have plugins to grow your site.
+You may also want to learn how to get a free SSL certificate or check out the list of must-have WordPress plugins to grow your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.